Emilykidd3/algorithms/53-one-edit-away/README.md

 # One Edit Away

-In this activity you will be writing code to create a function that takes in two strings and returns true if they are exactly one character edit away from each other, else return false.
+Writing a code to create a function that takes in two strings and returns true if they are exactly one character edit away from each other, else return false.

 ## Instructions

-* Open [Unsolved/one-edit-away.js](Unsolved/one-edit-away.js) in your code editor -- **this is the only file you will modify in this activity.**

-  * In this file you will be writing code in the body of the `oneEditAway` function to achieve the following:

     * Return `true` if the strings are one character edit away from each other, else return `false`.